HWeber-tech/emp_proving_ground_v1/docs/MICROSTRUCTURE_VERIFICATION_README.md

 # IC Markets Microstructure Verification Tool

+> **Status:** Legacy – this walkthrough depends on the cTrader OpenAPI stack.
+> Consult the [Integration Policy](policies/integration_policy.md) for the
+> current FIX-only posture before attempting any updates.

 ## Overview
 This diagnostic tool connects to the IC Markets cTrader API to verify the quality, depth, and latency of Level 2 Depth-of-Book (DoB) market data.
 It produces a comprehensive report that serves as the basis for a go/no-go decision on microstructure-focused development.